nuts-foundation/irma-web-glue/README.md

 package.
 If you replace `irmajs` with this package it will make the whole IRMA flow look and act like [`irma-web-frontend`](https://github.com/nuts-foundation/irma-web-frontend).

-TODO: This package has been designed and tested to work with the browsers Chrome, Firefox, Safari, Opera, Edge and IE11.
+This package has been designed and tested to work with the browsers Chrome, Firefox, Safari, Opera, Edge and IE11.

 ## Current state

 This package currently depends on our own fork of `irmajs`.
 This is until we get a [PR approved and merged](https://github.com/privacybydesign/irmajs/pull/1) by Privacy By Design.
-Also, it hasn't been tested on mobile yet.
-So if these are issues for you, please check back in a couple of weeks 😄
+So if this is an issue for you, please check back in a couple of weeks 😄

 ## Design considerations